 Each operand can include a constraint to specify whether the messages inside the operand execute.
 You can express the precondition of an operand as a MATLAB Boolean expression using the input signal of any lifeline.

 Use a reference component to decompose and reuse architectural components and Simulink model behaviors.
 Use a subsystem component or state chart to implement Simulink and Stateflow® behaviors.

-|reference component||A reference component is a component whose definition is a separate architecture model or Simulink behavior model.||A reference component represents a logical hierarchy of other compositions.
-You can reuse compositions in the model using reference components.|
+A reference component is a component whose definition is a separate architecture model, Simulink behavior model, or Simulink subsystem behavior.
+A reference component represents a logical hierarchy of other compositions.

 A subsystem component is a Simulink subsystem that is part of the parent System Composer architecture model.

 Add Simulink subsystem behavior to a component to author a subsystem component in System Composer.
 You cannot synchronize and reuse subsystem components as Reference Component blocks because the component is part of the parent model.

-|state chart||A state chart diagram demonstrates the state-dependent behavior of a component throughout its state lifecycle and the events that can trigger a transition between states.||Add Stateflow chart behavior to describe a component using state machines.
+Add Stateflow chart behavior to describe a component using state machines.
 You cannot synchronize and reuse Stateflow chart behaviors as Reference Component blocks because the component is part of the parent model.

 Design Software Architectures

 Design a software architecture model, define the execution order of the functions from the components, simulate the design in the architecture level, and generate code.